 Virginia Sports Betting Revenue

-Online sports betting has been live in Virginia since January 2021 with retail sports betting coming into the loop in the near future.
+Online sports betting has been live in Virginia since January 2021.
+Retail betting began in July of 2022.

 Overall Handle | Sportsbook Revenue | Taxes Collected | |